MaxedPC08/Astrolabe/README.md

 * Full, color based object detection and location calculation.
 * AprilTag detection and location, pose, and direction calculation.
 * Websocket communication between the server and the client.
+* Reinforcement learning motion control algorithms that can be run on the coprocessor, constantly learning and improving the robot's motion control.

 ## Why Astrolabe?
 * Astrolabe is a vision processing software that is designed to be easy to use and easy to understand.